chaunceygardiner/weewx-nws/README.md

 1. Restart WeeWX.

-1. To get daily forecasts (in this example, all 14 (7 days * 2 per day) forecasts are returned.
+1. To get daily forecasts (in this example, all forecasts are returned (usually 13, 6.5 days)
-    Note: Although called daily forecasts, these are 12 hour forecasts.
+    Note: Although this extension refers to these as daily forecasts, these are 12 hour forecasts.
     ```
      #for $day in $nwsforecast.daily_forecasts()  # daily_forecasts(4) will return 4 forecasts (2 days).
          $day.generatedTime